sodabubblewine/sodabubblewine.github.io/README.md

     6. hems denote the left of waow the compound does, with the right of the left of the left of the same whereabouts with the right of the same whereabouts.

 7. The truth-functional, better 'denotative-functional', abbreviations are
-    1. joint denials are existential joint denials of drops of their (two) components,
-    2. negations are joint denials of their component with itself,
+    1. negations are joint denials of their component with itself,
-    3. alternations are negations of joint denials of their (two) components,
+    2. alternations are negations of joint denials of their (two) components,
-    4. converse conditionals are alternations of their left component (consequent) with the negation of their right component (antecedent),
+    3. converse conditionals are alternations of their left component (consequent) with the negation of their right component (antecedent),
-    5. complementary converse conditionals are negations of the converse conditional of their components,
+    4. complementary converse conditionals are negations of the converse conditional of their components,
-    6. complementary conditionals are complementary converse conditionals of their right component with their left component,
+    5. complementary conditionals are complementary converse conditionals of their right component with their left component,
-    7. conditionals are negations of complementary conditionals of their components,
+    6. conditionals are negations of complementary conditionals of their components,
-    8. alternative denials are conditionals of their left component with the negation of their right component,
+    7. alternative denials are conditionals of their left component with the negation of their right component,
-    9. conjunctions are negations of alternative denials of their components,
+    8. conjunctions are negations of alternative denials of their components,
-    10. exclusive alternations are conjunctions of alternative denials of their components with alternations of their components,
+    9. exclusive alternations are conjunctions of alternative denials of their components with alternations of their components,
     10. biconditionals are negations of exclusive alternations of their (two) components, and
     11. sequents are conditionals of the conjunction of its antecedent components with the alternation of its consequent components.